VisaJE/doomsday-tetris-2/README.md

 ## Online leaderboard
 * The game now comes with a possibility to connect to an postgresql server to fetch highscore data.
-The table should have following columns: name: char[10] or varchar[10] NOT NULL, sore int.
-Also sql tends to require a unique identifier.
+The table should have following columns: name: char[10] or varchar[10] NOT NULL, sore int and uid: char[10], which may be used as the unique identifier.
 * The configuration file is created on launching the game and read on every launch.